-Marc holds an M.S. in Industrial/Organizational Psychology and professional certificates in Human Resources Management, Project Management, Technical Writing, and Business Management.
-He has over 16 years of experience in public, private, and consulting organizations.
-His areas of practice include succession and workforce planning, selection research and test development, organizational surveys, recruitment, training, compensation administration, and other human resources activities.
+Marc holds an M.S. in Industrial/Organizational Psychology from Missouri State University, a B.A. from Otterbein University, and professional certificates in Human Resources Management, Project Management, Technical Writing, and Business Management.
+He has earned a SHRM-SCP certification.
+Marc has over 24 years of experience in public, private, and consulting organizations.
+His areas of practice include succession and workforce planning, selection research and test development, strategic organizational initiatives, workforce analytics, organizational surveys, coaching, performance management, training program development, recruitment, career guidance, compensation administration, and other human resources activities.
 He has presented at regional and international conferences and has been published in professional journals.
+Marc was a recipient of a 2018 GCN Government Innovation Award.

-David Miller, HR Analyst IV
+Matthew Bender, HR Analyst IV

-David holds an M.S. in Industrial/Organizational Psychology and has 6 years of public-sector experience involving succession and workforce planning, recruitment, selection, classification, compensation, training, data analysis, and agency-wide research.
-He has presented at a regional conference and has been published in professional journals.
+Matt holds an M.S. in Industrial/Organizational Psychology and a B.A. in Psychology, both from California State University, San Bernardino.
+He has over 11 years of public and private sector human resources experience involving succession and workforce planning, recruitment, selection, classification, career and development coaching, training, survey research, and data analytics.
+He has presented at several regional conferences on the topics of resume building and effective interviewing.